 The total population of New Zealand in 1914 was just over one million.

 In all, 120,000 New Zealanders enlisted, of whom 103,000 served overseas.

-A total of 2227 Maori and 458 Pacific Islanders served in the New Zealand forces.
+A total of 2227 Maori and around 460 Pacific Islanders served overseas with the New Zealand forces.

 At least 3370 New Zealanders served in the Australian or imperial forces, winning four Victoria Crosses.